elyra-ai/canvas/docs/pages/01-canvas-components.md

 ## Common Properties
 [Common Properties](01.10-common-properties.md) allows the application to display a Carbon compliant properties panel or dialog with just a Javascript (JSON) object as input.
-Common properties supports the most commonly used UI components and also allows custom components to be added into its visual output.
+Common Properties supports the most commonly used UI components and also allows custom components to be added into its visual output.

 <img src="../assets/cp-example.png" width="300" />